Timtech4u/simpleisbetterthancomplex.com/_posts/article/2016-10-03-effort-estimation.markdown

 #### How Uncertainty Behaves

 There is an important aspect on how the uncertainty behaves.
 And this can help us a lot when estimating the effort.
 Let's get back to the Chaos Report's numbers.
-Out of the 8,380 applications analyzed by the Standish Group, 13.9% of them took less effort than expected, while 86.1% required more effort than expected.
+Out of the 8,380 applications analyzed by the Standish Group, 16.2% of them was delivered on time (possibly some of them took less effort than expected), while 83.8% required more effort than expected (when some of them wasn't even concluded).

 To illustrate that phenomena, I will quote the article [How Uncertainty Works](https://www.cprime.com/2010/02/how-uncertainty-works-by-kevin-thompson-phd-pmp-csp/) published by Kevin Thompson: